Alaska National Interest Lands Conservation Act of 1980

 Feb 23-26, 2021 ANILCA Training – General Registration is closed

 What is ANILCA?

-Through ANILCA, Congress designated 104 million acres of new national parklands, wildlife refuges, and other conservation lands in Alaska, for a total of 139 million acres (more than one third of the state).
+Through ANILCA, Congress designated new national parklands, wildlife refuges, wilderness areas, and other conservation lands in Alaska; for a total of 139 million acres (more than one third of the state).
 Congress balanced the unprecedented scale of these designations with similarly unprecedented accommodations for Alaskans’ way of life and reliance on a resource-based economy.

 This course is offered in partnership with the US Department of the Interior University (DOIU), building on a curriculum developed in 2004 with an appropriation from Congress – and now substantially improved to meet contemporary needs.